-Soon these predictions may begin to be confirmed.
-Keith is one of those responsible for the Stratospheric Controlled Perturbation Experiment (SCoPEx), which is planned for this year but still has no definite date.
-SCoPEx will use a balloon equipped with propellers to disperse aerosols in a sector of the sky 1 kilometre long by 100 metres in diameter, at a height of 20 kilometres and for at least 24 hours.
-Particles of a material that does not damage the ozone layer will be used: calcium carbonate, the same material that forms limestone, shells and eggshells, and which is also used as a digestive antacid.
-The instruments located on the balloon will measure changes in atmospheric chemistry and sunlight scattering.
+These predictions may soon be confirmed.
+Keith was one of the people at Harvard University responsible for the Stratospheric Controlled Perturbation Experiment (SCoPEx), a project that has yet to be completed.
+SCoPEx will use a balloon equipped with propellers to disperse aerosols over a sector of sky one kilometre long and 100 metres wide, at an altitude of 20 kilometres, for at least 24 hours.
+Particles of an ozone-friendly material will be used: calcium carbonate, the same material that forms limestone rock, seashells and eggshells, and which is also used as a digestive antacid.
+Instruments on the balloon will measure changes in atmospheric chemistry and the scattering of sunlight.

 However, initial plans for this proof of concept in 2019 did not materialise and have since been postponed indefinitely.
 A plan to carry it out in Sweden was halted by the Swedish government after pressure from local communities and environmental organisations, and SCoPEX is still waiting for the green light.
 In the words of the experiment’s director, atmospheric scientist Frank Keutsch, “we should never choose ignorance over knowledge.”
 But others have already taken the plunge: in 2022, the US company Make Sunsets spread sulphur dioxide in the skies over Baja California without the permission of the Mexican government, which responded by banning such experiments.
 Another option, being tested on a small scale on Australia’s Great Barrier Reef, is to spray seawater with cannons to create whiter, denser clouds to protect corals from excessive warming of the water.